WJBK: Fox 2 News

 When WJBK switched affiliations from CBS to Fox in December 1994, the station adopted a news-intensive format.
-It has retained a news schedule similar to the one it had as a CBS affiliate.
+It has retained a news schedule similar to the one it had in its latter days as a CBS affiliate.
 The 35-minute 11 p.m. newscast was moved to 10 p.m. and expanded to an hour, and the weekday morning newscast was also expanded.
 The weekend 6 p.m. newscasts would also be expanded to one hour.
 WJBK now had a late local newscast in first place as it immediately overtook the hour-long 10 p.m. newscast that WKBD had at the time in the ratings.
 Eventually, WJBK would drop the 4 p.m. newscast, but the station's profile and ratings for its morning and 10 p.m. newscasts would surge with it out of direct competition from its main competitors WDIV and WXYZ.
 In 1995, the station would hire news anchor Bill Bonds after his departure from WXYZ-TV.
 Bonds would fill the 11 p.m. timeslot with a news/interview show, Bonds Tonight.

 The newscasts were branded as Fox 2 Eyewitness News until 1997, when Fox took full ownership of the station and rebranded its newscasts as Fox 2 News.
 By that time, the station would also release its previous WXYZ hires.
 At the same time, Fox's news management brought on new talent including Dan Miller, Alan Lee and Monica Gayle from Seattle, as well as Rob Wolchek from Fresno, California.
 By 1998, the station would bolster its image by improving its investigative and consumer advocate unit and branding it as The Problem Solvers.
 It also adopted a slogan complementary to Detroit's working class heritage, "News That Works for You".
 On September 24, 2007, WJBK relaunched an 11 p.m. newscast, using the NewsEdge format originally used by Fox Tampa station WTVT.
 It also changed its logo, graphics and news theme to an image that became standard on the Fox O&O stations.
 In April 2008, the station became the first Fox-owned station (and the third television station in Detroit) to broadcast its news programming in high definition.

-On September 12, 2016, WJBK added an extra half hour to its 6 p.m. newscast.
+On September 12, 2016, WJBK added an extra half-hour to its 6 p.m. newscast.